andyluiz/voice-ui/README.md

 - Open a pull request against the main branch.
 Include tests for behavioral changes and keep changes small and focused.

+- Factory classes

+- **TranscriberFactory**: a class-based factory for speech-to-text transcribers.
+It allows programmatic registration and management of transcriber implementations at runtime.
+The convenience function ``create_transcriber(name)`` remains available for backward compatibility.

+- **TTSFactory**: a class-based factory for text-to-speech streamers with the same goals.
+Use ``create_tts_streamer(name)`` for the existing functional API.
 License & contact

 - Licensed under the MIT License (see `LICENSE`).